ickdanny/Sapphire-Engine/README.md

-C-based shmup engine using GLFW
+C-based archetype ECS shmup engine built for Windows, Mac, and Linux using GLFW